flokk.

 Howth Harbour Fish and Chips

 After the walk, head down to Howth Harbour where several excellent seafood shacks and chippers line the pier.
-Beshoff Bros on Harbour Road is a local favourite for fresh fish and chips eaten outdoors
+Beshoff Bros on Harbour Road is a local favourite for fresh fish and chips eaten outdoors watching the boats come in.

 food_and_drink